Online funeral streaming

 If you're worried about adding to the cost of a funeral in the future, you might consider planning ahead with funeral insurance which can help cover costs such as funeral streaming.

 How to watch a funeral online

 Several funeral providers now allow you to watch the funeral live online from your laptop or computer and many funeral homes have their own streaming service.

 You'll normally receive a link to a page that streams the service.
 You can forward this to your family and friends so that they can view the service as well.
-The live stream is sometimes from 1 central camera, though others may have more than 1.
+The live stream is sometimes from one main camera, though others may have more than 1.
 Live streaming usually starts around 10 minutes before the funeral or memorial commences.

 Some will also provide a DVD and USB drive containing all the photos and video.
 With a USB drive, you can make copies for family and friends.

 Who offers live funeral streaming services?

 As it's a relatively new space, there aren't many official streaming services.
 A few services that we found available are:

 - One Room Streaming.
 A video recording platform designed specifically for churches and funeral homes.

 - Tobin Brothers Funerals.
-A funeral home that also offers webcasting services to its customers.
+A funeral home that also offers webcasting services to its customers in Victoria.

 - Tasteful Transitions.
 Videos and live streams funerals in Brisbane, the Gold Coast and the Sunshine Coast.
 It also photographs funerals and creates personalised funeral slideshows.